QuanHoangNgoc/Astar-Heuristic-for-Sokoban-Game-CS106-AI-/README.md

 - Present report and pack project.

 # How to install this project:
-- Download all source code and run file Sokoban.py
+- Download all source code and run file Sokoban.py to play a game.
-- If people want to change some attributes of this project to config and customize it.
-Please change at constant.py
+- If people want to change some attributes of this project to config, please change at constant.py.
-- The source code is organize as a MVC model with View is Sokoban.py and Controller is Game.py
+- The source code is organize as a MVC model with View is Sokoban.py and Controller is Game.py.
-- Thus, to change algorithm that you want to use, please change at game.py >> auto_move()
+- Thus, to change the algorithm that you want to use, please change at game.py >> auto_move().
-- Customize the algorithm at solver.py
+- Customize algorithms at solver.py.